JasterTDC/node-blog/readme.md

 #### Updates

+* 29/06.
+Using AngularJS as a simple page, removed aditional pages.
 * 24/06.
 Now you can delete articles from the delete-article.html page.
 * 18/06.
 Now main page will show all the entries stored in mongo database.